Leonardo-1107/tempMPM/docs/source/mpm.rst

 Bayesian Optimization Auto-ML system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After pre-processing we directly input the data package into the automatic system.
-It's driven by Bayesian Optimization which will choose and optimize and best algorithm and corresponding hyperparameters.
+After pre-processing, the data package is input into the automatic system.
+It's driven by Bayesian Optimization which will choose and optimize and best algorithm and its corresponding hyperparameters.
 Here we adopt a parallel and multi-fidelity accelerated design in our auto system.

 .. image:: accelerate.png
    :align: center